A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Results

-The hyperparameter $\gamma$ in Algorithm \ref{alg:pnp_munit} controls the CR step size.
-Fig. \ref{fig:sim_contentstep} shows reconstruction quality as a function of acceleration and k-space noise level, where we observe that the optimal $\gamma$ decreased with the amount and quality of k-space data.
-This was expected as enforcing agreement with the k-space gradually becomes less beneficial, thereby contributing less to reconstruction quality.
+Furthermore, we analyzed the influence of the hyperparameter $\gamma$ in Algorithm \ref{alg:pnp_munit}, which controls the CR step size.
+We simulated k-space accelerations $R \in [1, 8]$ and noise levels $\sigma \in [10^{-3}, 10^{-1}]$, testing $\gamma$ values in the range $ [10^{-3}, 10^{0}]$ at each point in this configuration space.
+Fig. \ref{fig:sim_contentstep} shows the optimal $\gamma$ and the corresponding best reconstruction quality as a function of k-space acceleration and noise level.
+We observe that the optimal $\gamma$ decreased with the amount and quality of k-space data.
+This was expected as enforcing agreement with the k-space gradually becomes less advantageous, thereby decreasing its contribution to reconstruction quality.
+Moreover, for the majority of the acceleration-noise space, we observe that the optimal $\gamma$ value lies in the order of $0.01$ to $0.1$, which can hence be considered a reasonable range for setting this hyperparameter.